John Ernest Harper

 Vice-Admiral John Ernest Troyte Harper CB MVO (29 May 1874 – 27 May 1949) was a British Royal Navy officer.

 Biography

 Harper was born in New Zealand and educated there at Christ's College.
 In 1888 he joined the Royal Navy, being promoted to Lieutenant in 1896.
-He served in the South African war from 1899 to 1900 and the Ogaden Somali expedition from 1900-1901.
+He served in the South African war from 1899 to 1900 and the Ogaden Somali expedition from 1900 to 1901.
 In March 1902 he was appointed to serve at the Aboukir, deployed at the Mediterranean station.
 He was promoted to the rank of Commander in 1906, and was navigating commander of the Royal Yacht Victoria and Albert between 1911 and 1914.

 He became captain in 1913 and at the Naval Review of July 1914 served as master of the fleet.

 Battle of Jutland account

 He came to the attention of the public in the aftermath of the Battle of Jutland; after World War I was over, the Admiralty decided to commission an official account of the battle, and Harper was chosen to do this.
 The Harper Record was commissioned by First Sea Lord Rosslyn Wemyss and was completed during his term of office in 1919.
 Harper, who was Director of Navigation, was to 'prepare a record, with plans, showing in chronological order what actually occurred in the battle'.
 The account was to be based solely on the written records available at the Admiralty, without commentary on the merits of what had taken place.
 An official report had by now been long expected by the public; questions had been asked in Parliament about when it would be completed.
 The First Lord, Walter Long advised the House of Commons of the United Kingdom on 29 October 1919 that the record would be printed once it was ready.
 It was not finally published until 1927, the matter being raised in the House 22 times during that time.